GPUOpen-Tools/radeon_developer_panel/docs/source/features.rst

 - **Capture target** - Selects the driver connection that should be profiled when a capture is triggered.

+- **Capture mode** - Displays options for which profiling capture mode should be used

+   * **Frame** - Capture draws and dispatches that occur within a frame.

+   * **Dispatch** - Capture a number of dispatches.
+This option uses the *Dispatch Count* value from **Dispatch range** auto capture options.

 - **Capture profile** - Captures a profile and writes to disk.

 - **Enable instruction tracing** - Enables capturing detailed instruction data.

 - **Collect counters** - Enables capturing GPU cache counter data.
-Systems with an AMD Radeon RX 6000 or AMD Radeon RX 7000 series GPU will also collect raytracing counter data.
+Systems with an AMD Radeon RX 6000, AMD Radeon RX 7000, or AMD Radeon RX 9000 series GPU will also collect raytracing counter data.

 - **Delay capture** - If this is enabled, pressing the capture profile button or triggering the hotkey will first wait the entered number of milliseconds before capturing a profile.

 ..
 NOTE:: Enabling capture of detailed instruction data may adversely affect performance.

+The **Auto capture** section has the following options for profiling:

+- **Auto capture mode**:
+   * Displays configuration options for auto capturing of profiles.

+   * **None** uses the selected capture mode when clicking the **Capture profile** button.

+   * **Frame** allows for specifying a specific frame index to trigger capture on.

+   * **Dispatch range** allows for setting the start and stop dispatch indices to use during automatic profile capture.

+   * **Dispatch timer** allows for specifying the number of dispatches to capture after a specified elapsed time.

-The **Capture Settings** section has the following options for profiling:
+The **Advanced settings** section has the following options for profiling:

 - **SQTT Buffer Size**:
    * Defines the size of the buffer where SQTT data will be stored.